jeremiasivan/EucsPhylogenomics/README.md

 # EucsPhylogenomics

-**EucsPhylogenomics (Eucalypts Phylogenomics)** is an R pipeline to extract BUSCO loci from short-read data of Eucalypt samples.
-It comprises of two main steps: BUSCO extraction using CAPTUS and taxonomic consistency test across inferred gene trees.
+**EucsPhylogenomics (Eucalypts Phylogenomics)** is an R pipeline to extract BUSCO loci from short-read data of eucalypt samples.
+It comprises of three main steps: BUSCO extraction using Captus, calculation of concordance factors using IQ-TREE2 and ASTRAL-IV, and taxonomic consistency test across inferred gene trees.
 This pipeline is mainly developed and tested using MacOS and Linux, so there might be incompatibilities using Windows.

 ## Table of Content
 - <a href="#prereqs">Prerequisites</a>